 Why Do Corgis Get Given Up in Virginia?

-Many times, a dog is given up not because of behavioral issues but because the owner has undergone, or is undergoing, a dramatic change in their lifestyles like a divorce or relocation.
+Many times, a dog is given up to Corgi rescues in Virginia not because of behavioral issues but because the owner has undergone, or is undergoing, a dramatic change in their lifestyles like a divorce or relocation.

 Some common reasons dogs get surrendered include: